purescript-contrib/purescript-book/text/chapter6.md

      _Hint_: Search Pursuit for a helper-function with the signature [`String -> Int -> String`](https://pursuit.purescript.org/search?q=String%20-%3E%20Int%20-%3E%20String).
 Note that `String` might appear as a more generic type (such as `Monoid`).

-     Remember, your instance must satisfy the laws listed above.
+     Does this instance satisfy the laws listed above?

  1. (Medium) Write an instance `Action m a => Action m (Array a)`, where the action on arrays is defined by acting on each array element independently.
-Remember, your instance must satisfy the laws listed above.

  1. (Difficult) Given the following newtype, write an instance for `Action m (Self m)`, where the monoid `m` acts on itself using `append`: